heimrichhannot/contao-head-bundle/README.md

 ### Other tags (legacy)

-> This section describe the current usage for setting tags other than base or meta tags.
+> This section describe the current usage for setting tags other than base, title or meta tags.
 > This is the legacy implementation that should be replaced in the future.

 Each meta tags is registered as a symfony service.
 Get the service and set the content, that's it.